declanbarr/Iris-Data-Set-Project/README.md

     * R. A. Fisher (1936).
 "The use of multiple measurements in taxonomic problems"
     * A. N. Gorban, A. Zinovyev.
 Principal manifolds and graphs in practice: from molecular biology to dynamical systems
     * UCI Machine Learning Repository: Iris Data Set
+        * Duda,R.O., & Hart,P.E.
+(1973) Pattern Classification and Scene Analysis.
+(Q327.D83) John Wiley & Sons.
+ISBN 0-471-22361-1.
+See page 218.
+        * Dasarathy, B.V.
+(1980) "Nosing Around the Neighborhood: A New System Structure and Classification Rule for Recognition in Partially Exposed Environments".
+IEEE Transactions on Pattern Analysis and Machine Intelligence, Vol. PAMI-2, No. 1, 67-71.
+        * Gates, G.W.
+(1972) "The Reduced Nearest Neighbor Rule".
+IEEE Transactions on Information Theory, May 1972, 431-433.
     * On Using Class-Labels in Evaluation of Clusterings
     * Topological grammars for data approximation
     * Will the real iris data please stand up?